taboola/taboola-android-plus/README.md

 ## 4. ProGuard
 You can find proguard rules for Taboola sdk plus in [proguard-taboola-api.pro](https://github.com/taboola/taboola-android-api/blob/master/Examples/Article-Page-4-Items-Bottom/app/proguard-taboola-api.pro) file.

-If you are using TaboolaWidget, you can find proguard rules for Taboola Widget in [proguard-taboola-widget.pro](https://github.com/taboola/taboola-android/blob/master/app/proguard-taboola-widget.pro) file.
+If you are also using TaboolaWidget, you can find proguard rules for Taboola Widget in [proguard-taboola-widget.pro](https://github.com/taboola/taboola-android/blob/master/app/proguard-taboola-widget.pro) file.

 The file contains instructions to the rules which you should use depending on which parts of the SDK you are using (you should comment/uncomment which you need).